 Below are our advocacy priorities.
 Download our handouts here, and see more in the Advocacy Toolkit webpage:

 We are asking the U.S. Congress to support the following:

 The Congressional Crohn's and Colitis Caucus is a bi-partisan group of Members of Congress that work together to raise awareness of Inflammatory Bowel Diseases (IBD), support IBD medical research, and protect patient access to care.
 The Caucus is led in the House by Representative Nita Lowey (D-NY-17).

 Access to Care

 Protect chronic disease patients from insurer discrimination and improve the quality of coverage

 As Congress considers changes to the Affordable Care Act (ACA), it is critical that basic patient protections are maintained including the prohibition on discrimination against pre-existing conditions.
 Further, more must be done to support patients' access to the care they need.
-For additional information, download CCFA's position paper on the ACA and health reform.
+For additional information, see the resources on the Be An Advocate webpage.